 Example 2: Calculating Average Score

 Suppose you have three scores: 1, 1, and 16.
-To find the average of these scores, you would add them together and then divide by the number of scores (which is 3).
-However, if you only want to divide the sum of the first two scores and then add the third, that's a different operation.
-In our case, we only divide the sum:
+But to find the average of these scores, you would add them together and then divide by the number of scores (which is 3).
+On the flip side, if you only want to divide the sum of the first two scores and then add the third, that's a different operation.

 - Sum of scores: 1 + 1 + 16 = 18